Course Offerings

 Course Listing

 Exciting opportunities for students to preview college, engage in hands-on academic and career exploration, and explore a variety of subjects through interactive projects and coaching.
-Online registration begins on Saturday, March 1, 2025.
+Online registration opens soon.

 Recommended Academies for 7th – 10th Graders